The knee joint consists of three parts. Tricompartmental osteoarthritis occurs when arthritis symptoms affect all three parts.

 Four bones meet at the knee.
 The tibia and fibula connect from below the joint.
-The femur connects from above, and the patella or kneecap sits just atop the femur and the connecting cartilage.
+The femur connects from above, and the patella, or kneecap, sits just atop the femur and the connecting cartilage.

 The meeting of these bones creates the three compartments in the knee:

 Osteoarthritis causes the cartilage and synovium in the knee to wear down, often leading to bone spurs growing in their place.
 The cartilage may also get rough or break down completely.
-This process gets worse over time and often cause symptoms, including:

 - localized pain and inflammation

-- joint effusion or water on the knee
+- joint effusion, or water on the knee

 - joint stiffness and difficulty moving the joint, especially after long periods of inactivity

 - bone spurs, or exostosis, in the knee that are visible on X-ray images

 - knees that lock up due to bone spurs